 - Now, we will cook the seitan.
 Be sure not to discard sauce.
 Add 2 tbsps of oil to a large pan on medium-high heat.
 Lay strips flat on pan, careful not to overlap them.
 Cook on each side until brown.
 They cook fast so move quickly.
 Cook in 2-3 batches, turning heat down as needed, and set aside.

-- In the same pan, add 1 more tbsp of oil if needed and cook vegetables of choice.
+- In the same pan, add 1 more tablespoon of oil if needed and cook vegetables of choice.
 Once vegetables are cooked to your liking, add the ginger beef, and the sauce.
 Stir until coated, cook for 2-3 more minutes while sauce thickens.

 - Serve over rice with green onions and sesame seeds for garnish.